Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 ## Synopsis

-In this stage we create an XQuery that can do more than retrieve an file by name.
-We work with this query in three stages:
+In this stage we create an XQuery that can apply user input to do more than just retrieve a file by name.
+We develop this query in three stages:

-1. We develop and test it in eXide, returning plain text and showing how a user-supplied parameter value can determine the output.
+1. The first version, which runs only in eXide (not in a web browser), returns plain text and shows how a user-supplied parameter value can determine the output.
-2. We change the output format from plain text to minimal XML and then run the same query, with the same user input, in both eXide and a browser.
+2. The second version changes the output format from plain text to XML so that it will run in both eXide and a browser.
-3. We change the output to richer XML and run it in both eXide and a browser.
+3. The first version changes the output to richer XML.

-This lesson is longer than the preceding ones because it begins with a long set of terminological notes (which you can skim, but don’t skip them entirely) and it discusses the first XQuery script in minute detail.
-Our explanations become shorter after that, but the results become more interesting.
-We’ve kept it all in one lesson because the pieces are closely interconnected; the three XQuery scripts differ in only part of the last statement, and everything that precedes is the same.
+This lesson is longer than the preceding ones because it begins with a longer set of terminological notes (which you can skim, but don’t skip them entirely) and it discusses the first XQuery script in detail (our explanations become shorter after that).
+We’ve kept it all in one lesson because the pieces are closely interconnected; the three XQuery scripts differ only in the last statement, and everything that precedes is the same.

+If you are not already at least passingly familiar with XPath and XQuery, we would recommend reading the brief tutorials listed on our [XQuery References page](../ref/xquery_resources.md) before beginning this lesson.

 ## Notes on terminology